Back to Help Center

 Including Subnets

-If we only want to traffic towards our internal service (reminder that the internal IP for the service is outlined above), we would want to update our config to look something like this:
+If we only want to route traffic towards our internal service (reminder that the internal IP for the service is outlined above), we would want to update our config to look something like this:

 [Interface]